aleksa-kostic/ds_capstone_akm/README.md

         - `Results/`
             - All outputs and notes as a result of model building

 Running the code: Please note that the notebooks were built under a different folder structure.
-If you'd like to run the code using our dataset, please change the data sources within the files to 'data\processed\cleaned_augmented_2.csv', 'data\processed\CDCDiabetesHealthIndicators.csv', or 'data\processed\diabetes130Hospitals10Years.csv' as necessary.
+If you'd like to run the code using our dataset, please change the data sources within the files to `data\processed\cleaned_augmented_2.csv`, `data\processed\CDCDiabetesHealthIndicators.csv`, or `data\processed\diabetes130Hospitals10Years.csv` as necessary.

 Data processing:
 1. notebooks/data_processing/Capstone_Aleksa_Dataset_1_Rework.ipynb